h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 Negative binomial models
 ''''''''''''''''''''''''

 Negative binomial regression is a generalization of Poisson regression that loosens the restrictive assumption that the variance is equal to the mean.
-Instead, the variance of negative binomial is a function of its mean and parameter :math:`\theta`, the dispersion parameter.
+Instead, the variance of negative binomial is a function of its mean and parameter :math:`\theta` (i.e. the dispersion parameter).

 Let :math:`Y` denote a random variable with negative binomial distribution, and let :math:`\mu` be the mean.
 The variance of :math:`Y (\sigma^2)` will be :math:`\sigma^2 = \mu + \theta\mu^2`.
 The possible values of :math:`Y` are non-negative integers like 0, 1, 2, ...